c9s/typeloy/README.md

-# Kup
+# Typeloy

-Maintained and customized meteor-up.
+A maintained and customized meteor-up, re-written in TypeScript.

 ### EXTRA FEATURES